ronsala/restaranter-frontend/notes/dev-log.md

 Think it has to do with the useEffect in SignupForm that pushes that path into history.
 See that when I manually refresh the page the store is set to defaults.
 After logout, the users status is still 'succeeded'.

 To solve it, wrote a reducer to set the status to 'idle' on logout.
 Wrote another one to get the currentUserId to ''.

+## Sat Jun 19 07:32:19 EDT 2021

+Trying to decide how the user/component flow should be for restaurant CRUD.

+Possibilities:

+* NewRestaurant creates, RestaurantReview reads, EditRestaurant updates.
+* One component does all, based on switch/state/props/variables.
+* RestaurantForm creates and updates, Restaurant reads.

+Think I'll go with the last.
+It should look better and be less complex than combining all and without the redundancy of the first.